Catori/catori_core-rs/NAND.md

 The rows (from above) where A and B varied are no longer occupyable/reachable, and the resulting truth table clearly demonstrates negation from input to output.

-## Using SExpressions to construct NAnd Circuitsi
+## Using SExpressions to construct NAnd Circuits
 ### NAnd Tree Construction
 Because the untangled tree form of a NAnd circuit is stpurictly hierarchical, they can be represented as simple s-expressions, using only structural elements and no additional symbols